 This plant flourishes along streamside banks, ditches, wetlands, and disturbed areas.
 The key problem with this invasive plant is that once established, it displaces virtually all other vegetation.
 It is difficult if not impossible to eradicate it once it has become established.

-It forms dense stands which grow up through the preceding years dead thickets.
-The dead stems and leaf litter decompose very slowly, forming a deep organic layer which prevents native seeds from germinating.
+It forms dense stands which grow up through the preceding year’s dead thickets.
+The dead stems and leaf litter decompose very slowly, forming a deep organic layer that prevents native seeds from germinating.
 Once present at a site,

 Japanese knotweed increases in an area very rapidly and soon form huge stands.